OscarNOW/minecraft-server/src/docs/Readme.md

 server.on('join', client => {

     // This is necessary to spawn in the client.
 If you don't
-    // specify where to spawn it, the client will spawn at:
+    // specify where to spawn it in this line, the client will
-    // x: 0, y: 0, z: 0, yaw: 0, pitch: 0
+    // spawn at:           x: 0, y: 0, z: 0, yaw: 0, pitch: 0
     client.position = {};

     client.chat(`Welcome to the server, ${client.username}!`)